BVM&S PGCertSART MIRVAP MRCVS

 As a veterinarian, physiotherapist and rehabilitation practitioner, my focus is on maximising the well-being and full recovery of dogs, cats and other small animals.
 In particular, I enjoy creating a programme of treatment tailored to each individual case, for example integrating a range of physiotherapy techniques with medical pain relief (analgesics).

-My interest in veterinary physiotherapy developed when my Border Terrier, who was still a keen and interactive member of the family, became stiff and painful in his old age.
+My interest in veterinary physiotherapy developed when my Border terrier, who was still a keen and interactive member of the family, became stiff and painful in his old age.
 Medication helped him to some extent, but reading around the subject alerted me to the importance of physiotherapy and movement/exercise therapies in improving the mobility and well-being of such individuals.
 I now provide veterinary care and physiotherapy not only for older pets but for all kinds of animals.
 This includes cats and dogs recovering from injury or surgery, sports dogs and young animals with developmental disorders.
+Particular interests include non-surgical treatment of dogs following cranial cruciate ligament disease, and the rehabilitation of dogs and cats with intervertebral disc herniation.
+To check for appointment availability, please message me via the link here.